6 Science-Backed Reasons Why You Want To Start Sprinkling Cinnamon On Everything

 How much cinnamon is safe to consume per day?

 Cinnamon in moderation is great, but too much can harm your health in a number of ways.
-One of the main drawbacks is specifically related to Cassia cinnamon, which contains significant amounts of the compound coumarin (about 5 mg in every teaspoon—which is the recommended daily limit of coumarin for a 130-pound person).
+One of the main drawbacks is specifically related to Cassia cinnamon, which contains significant amounts of the compound coumarin18 (about 5 mg in every teaspoon—which is the recommended daily limit of coumarin for a 130-pound person).

 While there's no established dose for cinnamon in the United States, 1 teaspoon per day of Cassia cinnamon for adults is typically considered safe per European guidelines—and possibly a bit more for Ceylon cinnamon.
-That's more than enough to boost the flavor and health cred of your morning oatmeal, latte, or smoothie.
+That's more than enough to boost the flavor and nutrients of your morning oatmeal, latte, or smoothie.

 However, people on diabetes medications should be extra cautious.
 While some cinnamon is great for lowering elevated blood sugar back to healthy levels, too much can send people into hypoglycemia, a condition characterized by very low blood sugar and symptoms of dizziness, tiredness, and even fainting.
 People taking diabetes medication such as insulin are at increased risk of this if they consume too much cinnamon.
 So, always consult with your doctor about what constitutes an appropriate amount of cinnamon to consume if you have diabetes.